heero7/TaskBoard/README.md

 ```
 go run main.go server.go middleware.go
 ```
+## Debug
+VSCode
+- Open from the server folder
+- Configure launch.json for Go
+- Start debugging

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.